jomaway/rdf-epd-lib/README.md

 # rdf-epd-lib

-simple educational epaper display library for a 4.2inch waveshare module with three colors.
+This is a simple educational library for the waveshare 4.2inch red, black, white epaper display.